 This experience is available at Glamorganshire:

 Your voucher is valid for ten months.
 This experience runs April - October only.
 Maximum weight for men is 16st, maximum weight for females is 13st.
 Your weight will be checked on the day of the course.
 Minimum age is 16 - for those under 18 years of age a separate signed letter of consent from a parent or guardian will be required before training commences.
+Upgrades to a higher sky dive on the day will be payable in cash only and subject to availability.
 If you are 40 years of age or over you must obtain written approval from your Doctor on the 'Declaration of Fitness to Parachute' form before commencing training - this can be found here

 .
 You will also need a 'Declaration of Fitness to Parachute if you have suffered from any of the following: Previous fractures, back strain, arthritis and severe joint sprains.
 Chronic bronchitis, Asthma, Rheumatic fever, Pneumothorax, Liver or kidney disease, Thyroid, adrenal or other glandular disorder.
 Chronic ear or sinus disease or any condition which requires the regular use of drugs.
 Anaemia or have recently donated blood.